-Perhaps their laptop or desktop computer is running slowly or more commonly they are trying to free up some space so they can fit more recent ‘live’ data onto their working computer.
+Perhaps their laptop or desktop computer is running slowly or more commonly they are trying to free up some space so they can fit more current or ‘live’ data onto their working computer.
 The crucial point here is that if it is your ONLY copy of your data that you are moving, then it is NOT going to become a back-up by simply transferring it to an external device.
-If you have 20,000 photographs of your gap year in Asia on your laptop, or your complete business database is on your desktop computer then the wisest thing to do is to frequently make a copy or update the back-up held away from your working copy on your PC.
-That way, should disaster strike and you lose one copy, then at least you have a back-up (or indeed the originals) to go back to.>
+If you have 20,000 photographs of your gap year in Asia on your laptop, or your complete business database is on your desktop computer then the wisest thing to do is to frequently make a copy or update the back-up which should be stored away from your working copy on your PC.
+That way, if disaster strikes and you lose one copy, then at least you have a back-up (or indeed the originals) to go back to.>

 Remember, if it’s your only copy – it’s NOT a back-up no matter where it’s placed.